Processes

 }

-In the above example the process is executed three times, each time a value is received from the channel num
+In the above example, the process is executed three times: once for each value emitted by the num

 process job 3